 It is by no means easy though.
 You will be doing class 3 – 4 scrambling as you make your way up to the small peak.

 It was beautiful when we got to the summit, with views over Tuolumne Meadows, Cathedral Peak, and the peaks mentioned above.

 You could also see down on the north peak of Unicorn as well and see how exposed it is from the back section.
 We stayed up here for a good 30 minutes before starting the trail back down.

 Here is a video I made on our time in Yosemite.

-All in all, it was an amazing hike and one that I am so glad to have accomplished.
-That being said it was a total leg burner and not a hike to take lightly.
+All in all, it was a fantastic hike and one that I am so glad to have accomplished.
+That being said, it was a total leg burner and not a hike to take lightly.
 Let me know if you have been in the comments and what you thought.